Koushalkumar15/FRSASS/README.rst

                 }
             }

+7. Open XAMPP control panel > start Apache and MySQL

-#create a database with the name of your choice
+8. Goto Chrome type localhost > goto phpMyadmin >Create a database with the name of your choice

-#import the sql crime_identify.sql in the root folder for the project you cloned
+9. import the sql crime_identify.sql from the root folder for the project you cloned

 #you can also run a python migrate if you do not want the data populated in my database

+10. Run the server.

-python manage.py runserver [7000]
+$ python manage.py runserver [7000]